stechstudio/laravel-storage-connect/docs/configuration.md

 STORAGE_CONNECT_REDIRECT_AFTER_CONNECT=/dashboard
 ```

-You can specify a redirect URL when using the pre-wired authorize route or when calling the authorize method yourself on a connection.
+You can specify a redirect URL when using the pre-wired authorize route or when calling the authorize method, yourself, on a connection.

-If a redirect URL is not explicitly passed in this config will be used as a fallback.
+If a redirect URL is not explicitly passed in, this config will be used as a fallback.